Executive Director Welcome!

 Maria "Mary" Rivera, Family Support Services Manager

 Maria Rivera has worked with Walnut Avenue since 2002.
-Her warm, caring manner easily facilitates community relations with local businesses, community members, and other partners and donors.
-Maria manages the Family Support Services program, which includes our Food Bank for participants and Carriage House donation room as well as several campaigns which directly support participant families.
-She organizes Walnut Avenue's annual Summer Fest (previously called Strawberry Festival) and she coordinates the following campaigns: Back-to-School, Turkey Drive, and Adopt-a-Family.
+Her warm, caring manner easily facilitates relationships with local businesses, community members and donors.
+Maria manages the Family Support Services program, which includes our Food Bank, Carriage House Donation Room, campaigns and our annual event.
+Our agency campaigns include: Back-to-School, Turkey Drive, and Adopt-a-Family.
 Maria is instrumental in overseeing Walnut Avenue’s general facility and auto management.
 She also supervises the front desk/office manager.
 As a mother of three, grandmother of 11, and great-grandmother of 5, her family is a long-time member of Grace Works Bible Church in Watsonville.
 Maria is a life-long community member.
 What she loves most about her job is the opportunity to meet and foster relationships with a wide array of community partners.

 Martha Welden, Director of Advocacy & Prevention